DimitriosSpanos/akd/README.md

-# akd
-Trustworthy Knowledge Distillation via Anchor-Guided Distribution Learning
+# Trustworthy Knowledge Distillation via Anchor-Guided Distribution Learning

+This repo is for reproducing the CIFAR-100 experimental results in our paper Trustworthy Knowledge Distillation via Anchor-Guided Distribution Learning.

+Code will be uploaded before revision's submission.